-Here at Marlow and Cox Green Physiotherapy we are aware of our obligations under the General Data Protection Regulation (GDPR) and we are committed to processing your data securely and transparently.
+Here at Marlow Physiotherapy we are aware of our obligations under the General Data Protection Regulation (GDPR) and we are committed to processing your data securely and transparently.
 This notice sets out, in line with GDPR, the types of personal data that we collect and process about our patients.
 It also sets out how we use that information, how long we keep it for and other relevant information about your data.

 Who we are

 The Company is a data controller, meaning that it determines the processes to be used when using your personal data.
 Our contact details are as follows: Marlow Physiotherapy & Sports Injury Clinic Ltd The Pavilion, Marlow Sports Club, Pound Lane, Marlow Bucks SL7 2AE

 In relation to your personal data, we will:

 - Process it fairly, lawfully and in a clear transparent way

 - Collect your data only for specified and specific purposes

 - Only collect the minimum information we need to meet the purpose